 Common counteroffer proposals include:

-- A higher purchase price
+- A higher purchase price.

-- Excluding certain items from the sale, such as the seller's antique heirloom chandelier
+- Excluding certain items from the sale, such as the seller's antique heirloom chandelier.

 If the buyer is not satisfied with the seller's counteroffer, the buyer can reject the counteroffer and submit additional changes in a buyer's counteroffer.
 The parties can negotiate the terms of the contract until they reach an agreement.
-Once an agreement is reached, both parties must sign the counteroffer that states the correct terms and conditions of the contract.

 Role of Brokers

 If the seller or the buyer is using a real estate broker, the broker or brokers usually negotiate the terms and conditions of the contract, as directed by their clients.
-However, the final decisions are made by the seller and the buyer, and they must sign the purchase agreement or contract of sale.
+However, the final decisions are made by the seller and the buyer, and they both must sign the purchase agreement or contract of sale.

 Questions for Your Attorney